-At the beginning of each AmeriCorps term (approximately one year), a group of four to six individuals begin working together.
+At the beginning of each AmeriCorps term (approximately 10.5 months), a group of four to six individuals begin working together.
 The level of construction experience among team members varies, but all team members are able to grow in knowledge and experience together, learn to work as a team, and utilize each member’s strengths to get the job done.

 Quickly the AmeriCorps team members form a tight team and unbreakable bonds develop and strengthen within weeks.
-“I remember when I was in AmeriCorps someone asked me about a fellow member and how long we had been friends.” said Natalie Foy, now on staff with HFHGC.
+“I remember when I was in AmeriCorps someone asked me about a fellow member and how long we had been friends.” said Natalie Foy.
 “He was shocked when I said we had only known each other for two months.
 He assumed we had been friends for years.
 It’s such an awesome cycle to watch, noticing team members go from complete strangers to close friends in just a matter of weeks.”

 “We are so incredibly blessed to have a continued partnership with AmeriCorps.
 They are our secret weapon.
 Our AmeriCorps provide us a consistent source of construction labor and onsite volunteer leadership.
 It would be impossible to build as many homes as we do each year without their help,” said Ed Lee, HFHGC President/CEO.
 “We also do our best to leverage the Habitat network to help our AmeriCorps transition to the next step in their careers at the end of their year of service.
 We cannot hire all graduates but we are delighted that we have three former AmeriCorps team members now part of our staff.
 HFHGC is looking forward to many more years of working with these amazing partners.”

 Am I allowed to have a second job/go to school during my AmeriCorps term?

 Absolutely!
 As long as it doesn’t interfere with your AmeriCorps service.

 Do you currently have AmeriCorps members?